 That's why Rootid put together this comprehensive guide to provide simple solutions that help you raise more money.
 Most are easier than you might think.

 We're Hiring!
-Full-time Web Developer (contract to hire)
+Drupal or Wordpress Web Developer (perma-contractor and/or full-time hire)

-Want to use your skills as a web developer to serve movements for social justice, community impact and positive change?
-Are you interested in your next job contributing to a more equitable world?
+Want to use your skills as a web developer to serve movements for social justice and community empowerment?

 Our team believes that to be good ancestors we must center our work around advancing equity.
-We are committed to getting messy, holding space for necessary conversations and experimenting together.
-We do this by collectively recognizing and honoring our interdependence so we can co-design and implement practices and systems that are anti-racist and build belonging for us all.
+We are committed to getting messy, holding space for necessary conversations and co-designing practices and systems that are anti-racist and build belonging for us all.
 We invite you to review our values.

 Someone who challenges entrenched power dynamics and respects all voices